input-output-hk/iohk-ops/docs/Daedalus-Installer-Update-Procedure.md

 2. Search Papertrail for `Processing of proposal csl-daedalus:` and confirm that
     1. the number following `:` matches the intended `applicationVersion`
     2. the correct `UpId:` is referenced
-    3. the tags for the supported platforms are mentioned: `tags: [win64, macos64]`
+    3. the tags for the supported platforms are mentioned: `tags: [win64, macos64, linux]`
     4. matching lines end with `is successful`

 ### Testing for proposal confirmation